 To beat the summer heat, Inspirations teen rehab’s IOP program had its teen clients learn how to make ice cream!
 This lesson was taken straight from our Nutritional Course.
 Our nutritional and life skills course was developed to help our teens understand the importance of eating healthy.
 Looking at healthy recipes is all fun and games.
 However, Inspirations teen rehab takes things to the next level.
 By teaching our teens how to prepare healthy and nutritious meals.

 The recipe is an easy way to create tasty and healthy ice cream that anyone can do at home.
 One of our teens, Shawn has a special no dairy diet.
-His diet provided a hands on and fun way to teach the teens a simple alternative way to make healthy ice-cream (sounds like an oxymoron) they could still enjoy ice cream!
+His diet provided a hands on and fun way to teach the teens a simple alternative way to make ice-cream at home!
 Check out Shawn’s coconut milk ice cream above.

 What you will need:

 Tea towel or oven mitts

 Tip: If you are lactose intolerant like Shawn (above) or have an alternate lifestyle you can substitute cream with other choices such as coconut or almond milk.

 - Pour the cream, sugar, and vanilla into the medium sized Ziploc bag and combine the ingredients.
 Be sure to zip up the bag securely first.